MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowssandbox.md

 - If you disable this policy setting, copy and paste in and out of Sandbox will be restricted.

-- If you do not configure this policy setting, clipboard sharing will be enabled.
+- If you don't configure this policy setting, clipboard sharing will be enabled.
 <!-- AllowClipboardRedirection-Description-End -->

 <!-- AllowClipboardRedirection-Editable-Begin -->